aeternity/aeternity/docs/configuration.md

 Aeternity nodes support several types of database persistence backends:

- - RocksDB (default for Unix, available for Unix)
+ - RocksDB (default for Unix, supported by Unix)
- - Mnesia (default for Win32, available for all)
+ - Mnesia (default for Win32, supported by all OS'es)
- - Leveled (experimental, available for all)
+ - Leveled (experimental, supported by all OS'es)

 You may choose the database backend by setting `chain.db_backend` to the corresponding value `rocksdb`, `mnesia`, `leveled`

-Example:
+Example (switch to Leveled):

 ```yaml
 chain: